February 10, 2026 (5mo ago)

 bunx @temps-sdk/cli runtime-logs -p web-app -f

-Ready to simplify your monorepo deployment?
-Get started at temps.sh — your entire stack, deployed from one repo.
+Temps is free to self-host (Apache 2.0) or available on Temps Cloud for ~$6/mo.
+Get started at temps.sh — your entire monorepo stack, deployed from one repo.

 Using Turborepo, Nx, or another monorepo tool?
 The directory-scoped project feature works with any monorepo structure.
-Check our documentation for more details.
+See the documentation for more details.